History of Transylvania: Hungarians

-In 862, Prince Rastislav of Moravia rebelled against the Franks, and after hiring Magyar troops, won his independence; this was the first time that Hungarians expeditionary troops entered the Carpathian Basin.
+In 862, Prince Rastislav of Moravia rebelled against the Franks, and after hiring Hungarian troops, won his independence; this was the first time that Hungarians expeditionary troops entered the Carpathian Basin.
 In 862, Archbishop Hincmar of Reims records the campaign of unknown enemies called "Ungri", giving the first mention of the Hungarians in Western Europe.
 In 881, the Hungarian forces fought together with the Kabars in the Vienna Basin.
 According to historian György Szabados and archeologist Miklós Béla Szőke, a group of Hungarians were already living in the Carpathian Basin at that time, so they could quickly intervene in the events of the Carolingian Empire.
 The number of recorded battles increased from the end of the 9th century.
 In the late Avar period, a part of Hungarians was already present in the Carpathian Basin in the 9th century, this has been supported by genetic and archaeological research, because there are graves in which Avar descendants are buried in Hungarian clothes.
 An important segment of this Avar era Hungarians is that the Hungarian county system of King Saint Stephen I may be largely based on the power centers formed during the Avar period.
-Based on DNA evidence, the Proto-Hungarians admixed with Sarmatians and Huns, this three genetic components appear in the graves of the Hungarian conqueror elite of the 9th century.
-Based on the DNA in the Hungarian conqueror graves, the conquerors had eastern origin, but the vast majority of the Hungarian conquerors had European genome.
-The cemeteries of the Hungarian commoners had fewer Asian genomes than the cemeteries of the Hungarian elite.
-According to the genetic evidence, there is a genetic continuity from the Bronze Age, a continuous migration of the Steppe folks from east to the Carpathian Basin.

-The Hungarians took possession of the Carpathian Basin in a pre-planned manner, with a long move-in between 862–895.
+The Hungarians took possession of the Carpathian Basin in a pre-planned manner, with a long move-in between 862 and 895.
+This is confirmed by the archaeological findings, in the 10th century Hungarian cemeteries, the graves of women, children and elderly people are located next to the warriors, they were buried according to the same traditions, wore the same style of ornaments, and belonged to the same anthropological group.
+According to genetic evidence, Hungarian conqueror's men and women came to the Carpathian Basin together.
+The Hungarian military events of the following years prove that the Hungarian population that settled in the Carpathian Basin was not a weakened population without a significant military power.
+Other theories assert that the move of the Hungarians was forced or at least hastened by the joint attacks of Pechenegs and Bulgarians.
 According to eleventh-century tradition, the road taken by the Hungarians under Prince Álmos took them first to Transylvania in 895.
 This is supported by an eleventh-century Russian tradition that the Hungarians moved to the Carpathian Basin by way of Kiev.
 Prince Álmos, the sacred leader of the Hungarian Great Principality died before he could reach Pannonia, he was sacrificed in Transylvania.
 According to Romanian historian Florin Curta, no evidence exists of Magyars crossing Eastern Carpathian Mountains into Transylvania.